 Any of these situations can stir up powerful negative feelings.
 When your social safety net is full of holes, it’s a challenge to maintain your peace of mind.
 Relationship worries can prevent a good night’s sleep or a good day’s work.
 When your relationships are humming along smoothly, on the other hand, it’s much easier to feel peace of mind.

-If you desire the peace of mind that comes from being in harmony with your fellow human beings, here are 13 steps that you could take right now.
-Learning about relationship health is a complicated process, so along with most steps I’ve linked to at least one blog that offers further insights.
+If you desire the peace of mind that comes from being in harmony with your fellow human beings, here are 13 steps that you can take right now.
+Learning about relationship health is a complicated process, so along with most steps, I’ve linked to at least one blog post that offers further insights.

 13 Steps to Relationship Health